The Community Infrastructure Levy (CIL) Process

 If you consider that your development, or part of it, should be exempt from CIL then you may also wish to submit one of the following forms:

-A signed assumption of liability form must be submitted to process any claims for relief.
+You must submit a signed assumption of liability form (see step 2) for us to process any claims for relief.

 You must wait for any claim forms to be processed and for the council to issue you with a decision letter regarding the relief, before you commence development.
-Failure to do so means that you will not be eligible for relief and will be liable to pay the CIL.
+If you do not, you will not be eligible for relief and will be liable to pay the CIL.

-Before any works start on the development site, a Form 6: Commencement Notice should be submitted to the Developer Contributions Team.
-If you don't do this you will lose the right to payment by instalments (where applicable), and a surcharge will be imposed.
+Before any works start on the development site, you must submit a Form 6: Commencement Notice to the Developer Contributions Team.
+If you do not, you will lose the right to pay by instalments (where applicable), and we will add a surcharge.

 Step 4